 The same holds true for purchasing decisions of all kinds, which is why any business' search engine ranking - its place in the SERPS - is still so crucial.

 Google says that its ranking algorithms take hundreds of different factors into account, but they make no secret of the fact that content is indeed a biggie.
 Google rewards those who provide up-to-date, high-quality content and punishes those who publish spammy, low-quality stuff.
 But it goes further than that – Brian Dean from Backlinko recently listed 200 ranking factors.
-If you are new to content marketing and SEO, check our blog listing four things every marketer should know about SEO.

 You're a lawyer looking for new clients, but you don't have a blog on your website because it's too time-consuming?
 Then what is it that will attract search bots back to your site as they crawl around regularly to ensure search results remain fresh and relevant?
 Not a lot.